-What does uninsured motorist property damage coverage do?
+How uninsured motorist property damage coverage works

 Is uninsured motorist property damage coverage mandatory?

-If you have collision coverage, then this coverage may be unnecessary.
-Uninsured motorist property damage alone is not enough to cover all potential car repair/replacement costs, and only applies if you are involved in an accident caused by a driver without insurance coverage.
-For better protection on your car, and to be covered if you are at-fault in an accident, collision is superior coverage, but will cost more to have as part your car insurance policy.
+In many cases, uninsured motorist property damage alone is not enough to cover all potential car repair/replacement costs, and it only applies if you are involved in an accident caused by a driver without insurance coverage.
+If you end up in an accident that is your fault and only carry UMPD, you must cover the cost of repairing your vehicle.
+Collision insurance is superior, but it will cost more than UMPD.